-The objective of the LTIP is to provide cash incentives to all of the GTAA's executive officers in order to drive the long-term strategic direction of the GTAA, align compensation to prudent risk-taking and long-term risk outcomes, and promote greater alignment among the executives, the GTAA and its stakeholders over a three-year performance period.
+The objective of the LTIP is to provide an incentive to GTAA's executive officers in order to drive the long-term strategic direction of the GTAA, align compensation to prudent risk-taking and long-term outcomes, and promote greater alignment between GTAA employees, the GTAA and its stakeholders over a three-year performance period.
 Potential awards under the LTIP are expressed as a percentage of the base salary.

-With the exception of Ms. Flint, the target potential award for the 2019-2021 LTIP for participating Named Executive Officers was 50 per cent of their base salary at the time the LTIP grant was awarded and is subject to a maximum multiplier of 1.5.
+With the exception of Ms. Flint, the target potential award for the 2021-2023 LTIP for participating Named Executive Officers was 50 per cent of their base salary at the time the LTIP grant was awarded and is subject to a maximum multiplier of 1.5.

-Ms. Flint's target potential award for the 2019-2021 LTIP is based on 40 per cent of base salary and is subject to a maximum multiplier of 1.5.
+Ms. Flint's target potential award for the 2021-2023 LTIP is based on 70 per cent of base salary and is subject to a maximum multiplier of 1.5.

-2019-2021 Long Term Incentive Plan Grant
+2021-2023 Long-Term Incentive Plan Grant

-In 2019, the Board of Directors awarded LTIP grants to the eligible Named Executive Officers of the Corporation employed during 2019, conditional on future performance over the three-year performance period from January 1, 2019, through December 31, 2021.
-Entitlements under this LTIP were to be based on the Corporation's performance against financial, passenger growth, customer satisfaction targets and overall STIP results for 2020 and 2021.
+The Board of Directors awarded LTIP grants to the eligible Named Executive Officers of the Corporation employed during 2021, conditional on future performance over the three-year performance period from January 1, 2021, through December 31, 2023.